NLnetLabs/draft-grubto-dnsop-dns-out-of-protocol-signalling/draft-grubto-dnsop-dns-out-of-protocol-signalling.md

 ## A zone from a set of zones is loaded and ready to be served

 ## One or more zones from a set of zones is about to expire

+## One or more zones from a set of zones is no longer about to expire

 ## One or more zones from a set of zones can no longer be served